mendix/docs/content/howto/mobile/native-local-notifications.md

 For example, a user could tap a notification about an entity object.
 They should be brought to a details page which shows an entity object's details.
 But in order to make that happen, you must set your notification up to pass that particular entity to its details page.

-Every item in [todo: a/the?]
-Mendix database has an unique ID.
-If you want to pass an object, you must retrieve its GUID and pass it to your local notification.
-When the notification is tapped, the widget can use the GUID to retrieve and pass that specific object to the action it is configured with. [todo: check this paragraph — it's complicated]
+Every entry in the Mendix database has an unique ID.
+If you want to pass an object, your GetGUID JavaScript action must retrieve that object's GUID and pass it to your local notification.
+When the notification is tapped, the widget can use the object's GUID to retrieve that object using the GetObjectByGUID JavaScript action.
+Finally, your object will be passed to the action you specify in your notification.

-Currently there is no way for you to use the GUID you passed using the **DisplayNotifcation** JavaScript action in a nanoflow or a page opened from a notification [todo: ask about if this tech will be improved?].
-To solve this, you will create a workaround.

 You will create the following things to send data to pages:

 * **Two entities** — *TestEntity* to test how to show particular object, and *Notification* for your workaround
 * **One page** — *DetailTestEntity* which will be shown on tapping a notification
 * **One microflow** — *DS_TestEntity* to create dummy data for testing
-* [todo: One Nanoflow — DS_Notification ??]
+* **Three nanoflows** — *DS_Notification* to create a dummy notification object, *ACT_PassGUIDToNotification* to pass a GUID, and *On_tapNotification* to process data from your notification

 To make your two entities, do the following: